bekk/bekk-christmas/post/elm/unpacking-records.md

 calculateTotal cartItem -- 38
 ```

-If we would like shorthand access to a subset of the fields but also want to retain a reference to the whole of the record, we're in luck since Elm allows this:
+We now have shorthand access to the fields of the record.
+The calculation presents itself uncluttered.
+There might be cases where a record contains more fields than interest us.
+We can create shorthands for a subset of the fields while also retaining a reference to the whole of the record.

 ```elm
 type alias CartItem =